 Redesigned User Interface

-One of the most striking differences between Windows 11 and Windows 10 is the user interface.
+One of the most striking differences between Windows 11 and Windows 10, that I personally noticed instanly, is the user interface.
 Windows 11 features a sleek, modern design and focuses on simplicity, usability, and aesthetics.
 Here’s a closer look at the key design changes:

 - Centered Taskbar: The Start menu and taskbar icons are now centered, giving a fresh and balanced appearance.